JesseTNRoberts/Do-Large-Language-Models-Learn-Human-Like-Strategic-Preferences/Prisoner's Dilemma/Readme.md

 This folder contains the simple value assignment and preference data and experiment.

-The dataset is [here](https://github.com/JesseTNRoberts/Do-Language-Models-Have-Rational-Preference/blob/main/Prisoner's%20Dilemma/PrisonersDilemmaAC.csv) and the results for many different models is [here](https://github.com/JesseTNRoberts/Do-Language-Models-Have-Rational-Preference/tree/main/Prisoner's%20Dilemma/data).
+The dataset is [here](https://github.com/JesseTNRoberts/Do-Language-Models-Have-Rational-Preference/blob/main/Prisoner's%20Dilemma/PrisonersDilemmaAC.csv) and [here](https://github.com/JesseTNRoberts/Do-Language-Models-Have-Rational-Preference/blob/main/Prisoner's%20Dilemma/PrisonersDilemmaLS.csv).
+The results for many different models is [here](https://github.com/JesseTNRoberts/Do-Language-Models-Have-Rational-Preference/tree/main/Prisoner's%20Dilemma/data).

 The results of the experiment can be seen below.